MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-sentiment-analysis.md

 ms.custom:
 ms.date: 12/12/2019
 ms.author: alanab
-ms.reviewer: kvivek
+ms.reviewer: v-aangie
 ---

-# Sentiment analysis model
+# Sentiment analysis prebuilt model

 The sentiment analysis prebuilt model detects positive or negative sentiment in text data.
 You can use it to analyze social media, customer reviews, or any text data you're interested in<!--Suggested.-->.
 Sentiment analysis evaluates text input, and gives scores and labels at a sentence and document level.
 The scores and labels can be positive, negative, or neutral.
 At the document level, there can also be a "mixed" sentiment label, which has no score.
 The sentiment of the document is determined by aggregating the sentence scores.